 The protagonist of the short "A Snoodle's Tale", who after being born into the world decides to try to find out what his purpose in life is.

 All of the Other Reindeer: The other Snoodles are bigger and stronger and better than him at just about everything, and they make fun of him because of it.

 Desperately Looking for a Purpose in Life: He figures that maybe since he has wings, he could be good at flying.
 It doesn't work.
 He figures that since he has paint maybe he's good at art.
 That doesn't work either.
 And so forth.

 The Elders of the Razzberry Forest

-Wise trees in The Lord of the Beans that the Fellowship of the Bean visit to ask what they should do with the Bean.
+Wise trees in The Lord of the Beans, whom the Fellowship of the Bean visit to ask what they should do with the Bean.